rtCamp/ps-analysis-tool-wiki/Example-Analysis-Scenarios.md

     DomainC->>User: Displays cart contents (Product 1 and Product 2)
 ```

-And this one, shows the behavior of the scenario when third-party are not available:
+And this one, shows the behavior of the scenario when third-party cookies are not available:

 ```mermaid
 sequenceDiagram